-If listed above factors continue causing calcification and parathyroid glands keep on producing hormone which stimulates bones to release calcium from bones and teeth into your blood, too much calcium in the blood will weakens bones (including spine and teeth) leading to fractures and osteoporosis, kidney stones, and will interfere with heart, kidney and brain function.
+If listed above factors continue causing calcification and parathyroid glands keep on producing the hormone which stimulates bones to release calcium from bones and teeth into your blood, too much calcium in the blood will weaken bones (including spine and teeth) leading to fractures and osteoporosis, kidney stones, and will interfere with heart, kidney and brain function.
 Hypercalcaemia can damage kidneys, limiting their ability to cleanse the blood and eliminate fluid leading to water retention, oedema (swelling).
 Hypercalcaemia can affect the electrical impulses that regulate your heartbeat, causing your heart to beat irregularly.

 Hypercalcaemia can cause bone pain, muscle weakness, heart palpitations, confusion, lethargy, fatigue, depression, stomach upset, nausea, vomiting and constipation.
 Excess calcium in the blood forces kidneys to work harder to filter the blood causing its dysfunction frequent urination and excessive thirst.

-– Avoid calcium from supplements, hard water and dairy;
+– Avoid calcium from supplements, hard water and dairy.

-– Avoid chlorine and fluoride;
+– Avoid chlorine and fluoride.

-– Drink plenty of distilled water between meals;
+– Drink plenty of distilled water between meals.

-– Treat Hyperparathyroidism with Boron, Vitamin D3, Magnesium, Zinc, Chlorella, Plant-based Diet (Hallelujah Diet for 3-6 months is the most effective one), Alternative hot and cold water compress on the thyroid area, clay or charcoal compress (poultice), and alternative hot and cold showers on entire body; Avoiding meat, dairy, sugar, coffee and other stimulants;
+– Treat Hyperparathyroidism with Boron, Vitamin D3, Magnesium, Zinc, Chlorella, Plant-based Diet (Hallelujah Diet for 3-6 months is the most effective one), Alternative hot and cold water compress on the thyroid area, clay or charcoal compress (poultice), and alternative hot and cold showers on the entire body; Avoiding meat, dairy, sugar, coffee and other stimulants;

 – Implement principles of the Universal Health Recovery Plan >